 Nobody except the POTUS would bring their own car to Europe for a short holiday.
 Actually, he brings two.
 But if you are relocating for a year or more this may be a very practical and economical thing to do.
 I did it on my first move to Holland.
 My experiences are detailed in chapter 22, Moving to Europe: Things to Know Before You Go.

-I accepted a job relocation to Haarlem, The Netherlands for two years and shipped my Porsche over from California.
-I parked it on the bank of the Spaarne River across the street from my apartment (ground floor of the corner house with the big black door) because the landlady would not rent her garage to me.
+I accepted a job relocation to Haarlem, The Netherlands for two years and shipped my Porsche 911S over from California.
+I parked the little white thing on the bank of the Spaarne River across the street from my apartment (ground floor of the corner house with the big black door) because my landlady would not rent her garage to me.
 Most things in Europe are negotiable, but she wouldn't budge on that garage.
-She gave me exclusive use of a new washing machine in compensation.
+She needed it for her own car.
+She did give me exclusive use of a new washing machine in compensation.
 That was a good deal.
 If you have a car then you should rent an apartment or house with a garage if you can find one.
 Vandalism is a continuing nuisance throughout Europe.
-My Porsche was molested four times in two years here.
+My Porsche was molested four times in two years, including an attempt by a group of husky Danes to roll it into the river.
+I gave those Vikings a word or two.
+We had a drink together later that night.
+Their favorite drink is cognac and Coke, and plenty of it.

 NOTE TO READERS